Skip Ribbon Commands

 Bone marrow transplants (BMT) are also sometimes used to treat leukaemia.
 It is usually performed for children with high-risk leukaemia, or those who have a relapse.
 The transplant may be autologous, i.e. from the child's own cells, or allogeneic, which are cells donated by another person.
 If the cells are donated by an identical twin, it is a syngenic transplant.
 During a BMT, healthy stem cells are infused into the body to replace cells that have been destroyed by very high doses of chemotherapy and / or radiation.

-Cancer - Symptoms
+Cancer in Children - Symptoms

-Cancer - How to prevent?
+Cancer in Children - How to prevent?

 How Can I Prevent Cancer?